zbeyuz/ICT-1/README.md

 Please "Fork" or create an "Upstream" this project so we can start to collaborate.

-Guide can be found here: http://rogerdudler.github.io/git-guide/
+Guide of using Github can be found here: http://rogerdudler.github.io/git-guide/

 ![GOTG](http://static.readwave.com/statics/cover/70558d6697ee017e/original.jpg)